• Skip to primary navigation

 You will also love this Leftover Turkey Tortellini Soup, or better yet you can add some leftover turkey to this Creamy Asparagus Soup or this yummy Creamy Cauliflower Soup.
 The possibilities are endless, you just need to get creative.

-Why You Should Make This Roasted Vegetable Turkey Frittata
+Why You Should Make This Roasted Vegetable Frittata

 This frittata is low carb, gluten free and sugar free.
 It's loaded with protein that will help curb your appetite and help keep you full.
 Added bonus that there's also loads of veggies in there.